Discover 5 cereals that are both gluten and dairy-free in this roundup post.

 If you’re looking for a few good gluten-free dairy-free cereals, here are some great ones to try:

 This Nature’s Path cereal is both gluten-free and vegan (dairy-free) and has crispy rice puffs and corn flakes with a sweet vanilla flavor throughout.
-This cereal is organic, non-GMO verified, and has 6 grams of sugar per serving.
+This organic gluten-free cereal is non-GMO verified and has 6 grams of sugar per serving.

 Van’s offers a few different gluten-free dairy-free cereal options, including this cinnamon flavored cereal.
 This cereal is made from whole grains and has 8 grams of sugar per serving.

 Are Rice Krispies gluten-free?

 Where can I buy gluten and dairy-free cereal?